plone/plone.restapi-angular/README.md

 ### Authentication

+Properties:

+`isAuthenticated`: observable boolean indicating the current authentication status.

 Methods:

 `getUserInfo()`: returns an object containing the current user information.

-`isAuthenticated()`: returns an observable boolean indicating the current authentication status.

 `login(login: string, password: string)`: authenticate to the backend using the provided credentials, the resulting authentication token and user information will be stored in localstorage.